ankschoubey/old-blog/_posts/2021-04-22-applied-info.md

 Know the right people who can answer your question.
 Internet also allows us to connect to "experts" who are happy to answer you.

-Specially having friends and collegues you can rely on helps in avoiding pitfalls.
+Specially having friends and colleagues you can rely on helps in avoiding pitfalls.

 Googling the right way is also a key skill.